-Other research by Dr. Damaske has been published in Gender & Society, Journal of Health and Social Behavior (forthcoming), Sociological Forum, and Social Science Research.
-Dr. Damaske's research has received grants from the National Science Foundation and the Woodrow Wilson National Fellowship Foundation and awards from the American Sociological Association, the Sociologists for Women in Society, the National Women’s Studies Association, the Eastern Sociological Society, the North Central Sociological Association, and the Society for the Study of Social Problems.
-She is a 2011-2012 Work-Family Research Network Early Career Scholar.
+Other research by Dr. Damaske has been published in Gender & Society, Sociological Forum, and Social Science Research.
+Dr. Damaske's research has received grants from the National Science Foundation and the Woodrow Wilson National Fellowship Foundation and awards from the American Sociological Association, the Sociologists for Women in Society, the Eastern Sociological Society, and the Society for the Study of Social Problems.